mondele/btt-writer-docs/docs/dPublish.rst

 Self-Publishing
 ---------------

-When you upload your work to Door43 it is automatically available online under your user account.
+When you upload your work to the content server it is automatically available online under your user account.
 This is referred to as self-publishing.
-You can upload to Door43 as often as you wish to create a backup of your work.
+You can upload to the server as often as you wish to create a backup of your work.
 (See `Upload/Export Your Work <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/dUpload.rst>`_.)

-You can access a web version of your project at http://door43.org/u/user_name/project_name (where user_name is your user name and project_name is your translation project).
+You can access a web version of your project at:

+* For Door43 (DCS): http://door43.org/u/user_name/project_name (where user_name is your user name and project_name is your translation project).
 BTT Writer gives you the correct link when you upload.
 You can also browse all works on http://door43.org.

+* For WACS: https://wacs.bibletranslationtools.org/user_name/project_name (where user_name is your user name and project_name is your translation project).
+BTT Writer gives you the correct link when you upload.
+Click **See in Reader** to see a read-friendly version of your project.

-From your Door43 project page you can:
+From your Door43 or WACS project page you can:

 *	See the web version of your project with default formatting

 *	Download documents of your project (like a PDF)

-*	Get the links to the source files (USFM or Markdown) for your project
+*	Download the source files (USFM) for your project

+*   View or print warning and error messages

 *	Interact with others about your project